D&D Naming Conventions by Race: Complete Reference Guide

 Orianna blends the melodic "-anna" suffix with the exotic "ori-" prefix, creating a name that sounds both beautiful and otherworldly.
 Female tiefling names often incorporate more vowels and flowing sounds than their male counterparts, though they retain an edge of darkness that distinguishes them from elven or human names.

-- 3
+3

 Carrion

-- 4
+4

 Damakos

 Damakos uses the three-syllable structure with a hard "k" sound that gives Infernal-derived tiefling names their distinctive bite.
-The "-os" masculine ending is one of the most common tiefling name markers in D&D, appearing across multiple settings and reflecting the Infernal language's influence on tiefling naming.
+The "-os" masculine ending is one of the most common tiefling name markers in D&D, appearing across multiple settings and showing the Infernal language's influence on tiefling naming.

-- 5
+5

 Rieta